albertcanales/albertcanales.com/content/blog/webdav-with-thunderbird-filelink/index.md

 As explained on [their website](http://www.webdav.org/): *[WebDAV] is a set of extensions to the HTTP protocol which allows users to collaboratively edit and manage files on remote web servers*.
 From the user's side, it is a very simple and bare-bones implementation of the file-sharing we want to accomplish and, by being a standard, offers great integration with other software.
 Nonetheless, and similarly to Send, it does not fulfill all my requirements by default, missing the fourth.
 A quick Python script will take care of that.

 There is WebDAV support through extensions for the most HTTP Servers: [Apache](https://httpd.apache.org/docs/2.4/mod/mod_dav.html), [Nginx](https://nginx.org/en/docs/http/ngx_http_dav_module.html) and [Caddy](https://github.com/mholt/caddy-webdav).
-As a big Caddy fan myself, I'll choose the latter.
+As a big Caddy fan myself, I'll choose the latter[^2].
 I'll also be using Docker for all the deployment, as it makes my life much easier in the long run.

 ## WebDAV Implementation with Docker and Caddy